-The results of the stress test and scenario planning exercises are reported to the relevant first line of defence group committees (the underwriting, investment, operations and executive committees) as part of the business process and the second line of defence committee (the risk and regulatory committee) within the ORSA.
+The results of the stress test and scenario planning exercises are reported to the relevant first line of defence group committees (the underwriting, investment, operations and executive committees and the Beazley Insurance dac underwriting and operations groups) as part of the business process and the second line of defence committee (the group risk and regulatory committee and Beazley Insurance dac risk and compliance committee) within the ORSA.
 The ORSA is then reported to the relevant subsidiary board and the Beazley plc board, usually through their risk committees.
 It is expected that the discussion at these forums will facilitate further management input and challenge and will give rise to management actions which are captured by the minutes and actioned by the relevant individual.
 Where relevant, this may include informing other business processes of the results of certain tests.